OpenCHAMI/openchami.org/content/about-us/about-us.md

 ---

-## Partnership with the Linux Foundation
+## Joining the Linux Foundation

 **Empowering Decentralized Innovation in HPC/AI Infrastructure Management** OpenCHAMI, the open-source, composable toolkit for HPC and AI infrastructure management, is excited to announce its formal integration into the **Linux Foundation**—a neutral, trusted hub where developers and organizations collaborate to code, manage, and scale transformative open technology projects.

-This significant milestone reinforces OpenCHAMI’s dedication to developing open, scalable, and composable solutions for provisioning and managing HPC and AI infrastructures across diverse environments.
+This significant milestone reinforces OpenCHAMI’s dedication to developing secure, scalable, and composable solutions for provisioning and managing HPC and AI infrastructures across diverse environments.
 Together, OpenCHAMI and the Linux Foundation will **drive the future of HPC/AI infrastructure management** by combining community-driven innovation with the power of a neutral, globally recognized open-source home.

 By joining the Linux Foundation, we gain a **neutral, trusted hub** where developers and organizations collaborate to code, manage, and scale transformative open technology projects.
-At the same time, our HPSF partnership strengthens our alignment with a global community of HPC professionals focused on fostering innovation in HPC and AI.
+At the same time, our HPSF membership strengthens our alignment with a global community of HPC professionals focused on fostering innovation in HPC and AI.

 ---

-## Partnership with HPSF
+## Joining the HPSF

 As HPC and AI systems continue to expand in capability and complexity, their administration demands robust, flexible, and community-driven tooling.
-By collaborating with **HPSF**, OpenCHAMI signals its alignment with the foundation’s mission to *“fuel innovation in high performance computing through open-source collaboration.”* This partnership will empower broader community engagement, shared best practices, and a united effort to support the long-term evolution of HPC/AI infrastructure management.
+By joining with **HPSF**, OpenCHAMI signals its alignment with the foundation’s mission to *“fuel innovation in high performance computing through open-source collaboration.”* As a part of HPSF, the project is able to better share the mission of openness within the HPC community and benefit from the wisdome and contributions of the other projects.
+This is an opportunity to empower broader community engagement, shared best practices, and a united effort to support the long-term evolution of
+HPC/AI infrastructure management.

 ---